Defamation / Reputation

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The High Court of Lesotho held that the Mirror newspaper and its journalist were liable for defamation by failing to ascertain the truth of statements about the Plaintiff before publication.
-The Plaintiff politician sued following an article accusing him of using a community-owned tractor for his personal benefit.
-The High Court reasoned that although the paper’s statements could be considered as fair comment on existing facts, its failure to verify information on which it had imputed corrupt motives made the publication unreasonable and unfair.
+The High Court of Lesotho held that a newspaper and its journalist were liable for defamation by failing to ascertain the truth of statements about the Plaintiff before publication.
+Politician Vincent Moektesi Malebo sued the Mirror Newspaper for defamation after it published an article accusing him of using a community-owned tractor for his personal benefit.
+The High Court reasoned that although the paper’s statements could be considered as a fair comment on existing facts, its failure to verify information on which it had imputed corrupt motives made the publication unreasonable and unfair.

 In May 2003, Vincent Moeketsi Malebo, leader of the Marematlou Freedom Party, a political party in the Kingdom of Lesotho, sued the Mirror Newspaper, a national newspaper, for defamation.
 The Mirror had published a story on 28 May 2003 which stated that Malebo used a community-owned tractor for his personal use.
 The article stated that the tractor had been donated to the community, but that Malebo had been using it since 1987.
 The article quoted representatives of the community who stated that they had felt unable to seek to regain possession of the tractor because of Malebo’s powerful political position.